lucee/lucee-docs/docs/04.guides/08.lucee-5/15.upgrading-lucee-45/page.md

 # Upgrade from Lucee 4.5 (or Railo 4.2)

+Before starting the upgrade, please check the bundled versions of Java and Tomcat you have installed.
+These older versions of Lucee/Railo were released several years ago (2014/2015) and the bundled versions of Java and Tomcat should be manually updated to the latest releases for both security and bug fixes.
+Please note, Lucee 5.2 requires Java 1.8, only Lucee 5.3 supports Java 9.

 To upgrade your existing Lucee 4.5 (or Railo 4.2) install to Lucee 5 please follow the following instructions:

 1. Download the `lucee-5.x.x.xxx.jar` from [http://lucee.org/downloads.html](http://lucee.org/downloads.html).